FlameD (2) (80K)

 Positive and Negative Primary Control and Research

-An in-depth introduction, geared for students, to the central principle of the Alexander Technique.
-(1999)
+An in-depth introduction, geared for pupils, to the central principle of the Alexander Technique.
+(1999, revised April 2015)

 Directing and Ordering: A Discussion of Working on Yourself

-An examination of different concepts of "directing" and "ordering," and recommendations for working effectively on yourself.
+Includes an examination of different concepts of "directing" and "ordering" and recommendations for working effectively on yourself.
 Comparisons are made between "ordering," meditation, and biofeedback.
-(1988) Available through AmSAT Books
+(1988, revised 2014)

 Just Standing, Looking and Seeing